 These sensors are possible because scientists have developed new technologies that allow tiny, stretchable electrical circuits to be printed onto fabric.
 These new technologies — from printable ink to yarn that can conduct an electrical impulse — are being paired with rugged sensors, to create new types of wearable fitness trackers.

-And unlike other trackers, these can simply be tossed in the wash after a sweaty workout.
-[The Best Fitness Tracker Brands]
+And unlike some of the best fitness trackers (opens in new tab) for your wrist, these can simply be tossed in the wash after a sweaty workout.

 Traditional electronic devices can contain a labyrinthine electrical circuit made of metal wire and silicon chips.
 But typical electronic components aren't stretchy or waterproof, and so they must be placed on a rigid backing, like a computer motherboard.

 For several years, researchers have been trying to develop stretchy, conductive materials that could be used to power the next generation of sci-fi devices, from stretchy batteries for bionic eyes to electronic skins.
 Some technologies have even worked fairly well, but they couldn't be scaled up to the existing manufacturing processes for textiles.
 But in the last few years, technologies for stretchy conductive materials have taken off.

 One way of making such devices uses stretchable ink that serves as the wires between different sensors, such as global positioning systems (GPS), accelerometers, heart rate monitors or temperature sensors.
 The ink is made of conductive-silver nanoparticles that are embedded in a stretchy polymer resin, said Michael Burrows, the segment manager at DuPont Microcircuit Materials, which developed the ink.